Standstill agreements are commonly used in litigation.

 Legal proceedings are required to be issued within certain timeframes under the Limitation Act 1980, but, if for some reason it is not appropriate or cost effective to issue the proceedings within that timeframe the parties can agree, through a standstill agreement, not to issue them and that if they subsequently need to, they will not be prevented by the otherwise applying limitation period.
 Effectively the agreement is to extend or suspend the limitation period, the parties contracting not to raise limitation as an issue.

-In Inheritance (Provision for Family and Dependants) Act 1975 claims there is a very strict and tight time limit to issue the claim, being 6 months from the date of the grant of representation (s4).
+When contesting a will, in Inheritance (Provision for Family and Dependants) Act 1975 claims there is a very strict and tight time limit to issue the claim, being 6 months from the date of the grant of representation (s4).
 Often, this does not leave parties with enough time to gather together the evidence needed to prepare the case and conclude pre-action work to try to settle without recourse to court, including exploring alternative dispute resolution options.
 It is possible to apply to the court for permission to issue out of time and standstill agreements can also come into play.

 However, in February this year, in Cowan v Foreman (2019 WEHC 349 Fam) the judge, Mr Justice Mostyn, commented that he opposed standstill agreements in the context of Inheritance Act cases and called for the end of their use.
 In this case, he refused the surviving spouse’s application for permission to apply for provision under the act out of time, even though the parties had entered into a standstill agreement.